dell/csm-docs/content/docs/release/_index.md

 - CSI PowerFlex driver panics during CreateVolume()
 - node driver crashed on unlocking an unlocked mutex
 - PowerMax client is using PowerFlex methods in CSM authorization
-- Authorization Installation clarity
+- Authorization Installation clarity - Authorization Install docs should use tabs for for storage credential options.
 - Host registration is missing when using metro topology label
 - Operator fails to install PowerStore
-- broken links to csm-operator samples in concepts section
+- CSM Docs - Broken links to csm-operator samples in concepts section
 - Powerstore NFS volume usage does not report stats when Volume health Monitoring is enabled
 - Node preferred added for testing resiliency for metro is causing regression in normal set up
 - CSI-PowerScale does not log CSI REQ/REP since 2.14